 Children thrive when they are healthy, eat nutritious food and have a safe place to call home.

-High cost of housing for families: 60% of households with young children in Hawaii pay more than 30% of their income for housing.
+High cost of housing for families: 38% of all households with kids and 67% of low-income households with kids in Hawaii pay more than 30% of their income for housing (Kids Count).

 Food insecurity: 16% of Hawaii's children live in households that were food insecure at some point during the past year (Kids Count).

 Access to healthcare: Children in rural communities do not have equitable access to preventative care or specialty services.